janusnic/an2-start/README.md

 # an2-start

-A super-simple Angular 2 application in TypeScript
+A super-simple Angular 2 application in TypeScript unit 03

-Once Upon a Time
+It Takes Many Heroes

-Every story starts somewhere.
-Our story starts where the QuickStart ends.
+Our story needs more heroes.
+We’ll expand our Tour of Heroes app to display a list of heroes, allow the user to select a hero, and display the hero’s details.

-Run the live example for part 1
+Run the live example for part 2

-Create a folder called angular2-tour-of-heroes and follow the QuickStart steps which provide the prerequisites, the folder structure, and the core files for our Tour of Heroes.
+Let’s take stock of what we’ll need to display a list of heroes.
+First, we need a list of heroes.
+We want to display those heroes in the view’s template, so we’ll need a way to do that.

-Alternatively, begin with a download of the QuickStart source.
+Where We Left Off

-We should have the following structure:
+Before we continue with Part 2 of the Tour of Heroes, let’s verify we have the following structure after Part 1.
+If not, we’ll need to go back to Part 1 and figure out what we missed.

-an2-start
+angular2-tour-of-heroes
 app
 app.component.ts
 main.ts